music-encoding/guidelines/_guidelines-v3/02-header/02-headerEncodingDescription/02-headerEditorialPrinciples.md

 additional
 prose following the special-use elements.

-{% include plainExample.html example="examples/header/header-sample049.xml" valid="true" version=page.version %}
+{% include mei example="header/header-sample049.xml" valid="true" %}
 An editorial practices declaration which applies to more than one text or division of a text need not be repeated in the header of each text or division.
 Instead, the